Chart Color Schemes

 Frequently Asked Questions - Infrastructure

-Regional Multi-Sports, Aquatics & Leisure Facility
+Regional Multi-Sports, Aquatics and Leisure Facility

-The Regional Multi-Sports, Aquatics & Leisure Facility is a priority advocacy project for Shellharbour City Council aimed at addressing the long-term sporting and recreational needs of the Illawarra region.
-The proposed development involves a phased approach to create an all-purpose indoor and outdoor hub, featuring a state-of-the-art aquatic center and multi-sport courts.
-The project is designed to serve as a headquarters for regional sports associations and host major events, ensuring equitable access for diverse community groups.
-Current efforts focus on securing state and federal funding while progressing a comprehensive business case and community consultation to ensure financial sustainability.
+The Regional Multi-Sports, Aquatics and Leisure Facility is a priority advocacy project for Shellharbour City Council.
+The proposal involves a phased development of an all-purpose indoor and outdoor hub, featuring a state-of-the-art aquatic center and multi-sport courts to serve the Illawarra region.
+As of May 2026, the project remains in the advocacy and planning phase, with Council actively seeking state and federal funding to progress the comprehensive business case and ensure long-term financial sustainability.

 Shellharbour Airport Master Plan Upgrades